theolivenbaum/resin/README.md

 ## Pluggable storage engine
 Implement your own storage engine through the IDocumentStoreWriter, IDocumentStoreReadSessionFactory, IDocumentStoreReadSession and IDocumentStoreDeleteOperation interfaces.

-## Flexible and extensible
-Analyzers, tokenizers and scoring schemes are customizable.

-Are you looking for something other than a document database or a search engine?
-Database builders or architects looking for Resin's indexing capabilities specifically and nothing but, can either
-- integrate as a store plug-in
-- let Resin maintain a full-text index but store nothing but identifyers from your store (data is in your storem indx and querying is done towards Resin)

 ## Merge and truncate
 Multiple simultaneous writes are allowed.
 When they happen the index forks into two or more branches and the document file fragments into two or more files.